Product-sourcing and product quality, including animal welfare

 Supplier code of conduct

-This sets out Wetherspoon’s expectation of all suppliers, to ensure that all workers involved in our supply chains, contractors and business services are treated honestly, ethically and responsibly – that they are treated well, with fair pay and good working conditions.
+This sets out Wetherspoon’s expectation of all suppliers, to ensure that all workers involved in supply chains, contractors and business services are treated honestly, ethically and responsibly – that they are treated well, with fair pay and good working conditions.

 Antibribery and anticorruption policy